 Employee directors receive no additional compensation for their services as directors.
 In 2002 ALLETE paid each non-employee director an annual retainer fee of \$11,000 and 1,300 shares of Common Stock under the terms of the ALLETE Director Stock Plan.
 In addition, each non-employee director was paid \$6,000 as a committee retainer fee for each committee assignment.
 Each non-employee director who is the chairman of a committee received an additional \$3,000 retainer.
 Directors may elect to defer all or a part of the cash portion of their retainer.
 The shares of Common Stock paid to directors with respect to 2002 had an average market price of \$25.82 per share.
-The Board authorized additional payments of \$5,000 to Audit Committee members Mr. Bussmann, Ms. Hood, Mr. Johnson and Mr. Mayer, and \$7,500 to Audit Committee Chair Mr. Stender in recognition of additional responsibilities related to the implementation of new mandates under the federal securities laws.

 Under the ALLETE Director Long-Term Stock Incentive Plan, non-employee directors receive automatic grants of 1,500 stock options every year and performance shares valued at \$10,000 every other year.
-Fifty percent of the stock options vest and become exercisable after the first year, the remaining 50 percent after the second year and expire on the tenth anniversary of the date of grant.
+Fifty percent of the stock options vest and become exercisable after the first year, and the remaining 50 percent vest after the second year.
+All stock options expire on the tenth anniversary of the date of grant.
 The exercise price for each grant is the closing sale price of Common Stock on the date of grant.
-The performance periods for performance shares end on December 31 of the year following the date of grant.
+The performance shares end on December 31 of the year following the date of grant.
 Dividend equivalents in the form of additional performance shares accrue during the performance period and are paid only to the extent the underlying grant is earned.
 The performance goal of each performance period is based on Total Shareholder Return for ALLETE in comparison to Total Shareholder Return for 16 diversified electric utilities.
 Any awards earned are paid out in Common Stock.
 No performance period ended in 2002 and therefore, no awards were earned.

 The Board authorized Mr. Smith, as lead director, to receive the following additional compensation in 2002: \$12,667 retainer fee; 867 shares of Common Stock under the Director Stock Plan; 1,875 stock options; and performance shares valued at \$6,251 under the Director Long-Term Stock Incentive Plan.
+The Board authorized additional payments of \$5,000 to Audit Committee members Mr. Bussmann, Ms. Hood, Mr. Johnson and Mr. Mayer, and \$7,500 to Audit Committee Chair Mr. Stender in recognition of additional responsibilities related to the implementation of new mandates under the federal securities laws.